 - Dialectical behavior therapy (DBT) program

-During your outpatient addiction treatment program, you’ll also find wellness education.
+During your outpatient addiction treatment program, you’ll also attend wellness education sessions.
 When you were caught in addiction’s clutches, it caused a significant amount of damage to your health.
 However, with the help of nutrition education, exercise, and other resources, we can help you develop healthy routines and habits.

 At Bonfire Behavioral Health, our goal is to help you attain long-lasting sobriety.
 Reach out to our team in Dover, New Hampshire today at 603.617.4815 to learn how we can help you or your loved one take your life back from addiction.